Diego Konincks: Club career

 In 2021, Konincks played with FC Florida U23 in USL League Two.

 In March 2024, Konincks signed a one-year contract with Chicago Fire FC II in MLS Next Pro.
-On 10 April 2024, he scored his first goal in a 2-0 victory over Crown Legacy FC.
+On 10 April 2024, he scored his first goal in a 2–0 victory over Crown Legacy FC.
 During the 2024 season, he signed multiple short-term loans with the Chicago Fire FC first team.
 He served as team captain for Chicago Fire II during the 2025 season.
 In 2025, he signed an additional two short-term loans with the first team.
 In August 2025, he was loaned to Canadian Premier League club Valour FC for the remainder of the 2025 season.

+In December 2025, he signed a two-year contract with Pacific FC in the Canadian Premier League.
+He made his debut on April 5, 2026, against Cavalry FC.